 Insurance policies are normally included in the value of your estate when you pass away.
 If this value exceeds the current inheritance tax threshold, your estate will be subject to inheritance tax.

-However, it's possible to write your life insurance policy 'in trust', which stops it from being included as part of your estate.
+You can write your life insurance policy 'in trust', which stops it from being included as part of your estate.
 It's wise to talk to your financial adviser or solicitor to ensure that any trust is set up correctly.

 What happens if I stop paying my over 50s life premiums?